 Director, Experimental Neurology at Biogen Idec, Boston, MA

-Dr. Kerr is Director, Experimental Neurology at Biogen Idec, where he directs clinical development programs for ALS and other autoimmune diseases.
-Prior to joining Biogen Idec in 2010, Dr. Kerr spent 14 years at Johns Hopkins as an associate professor of Neurology in The Johns Hopkins School of Medicine and in the Department of Molecular Microbiology and Immunology in the Johns Hopkins Bloomberg School of Public Health.
-He established the Johns Hopkins Transverse Myelitis Center and also founded and directed the Johns Hopkins Project RESTORE, a multidisciplinary effort dedicated to advancement of treatments for autoimmune neurologic disorders.
+Dr. Douglas Kerr, M.D., Ph.D.
+M.B.A serves as Senior Medical Director of Neurology Research and Development at Biogen-Idec, where Dr. Kerr is responsible for late stage neurodegenerative programs, focusing on motor neuron disorders ALS and SMA.
+Prior to joining Biogen Idec in 2009, Dr. Kerr served on the faculty of the Johns Hopkins School of Medicine where was an Associate Professor of Neurology with joint appointments in the Department of Molecular Microbiology and Immunology and Cellular and Molecular Medicine.
+There he specialized in autoimmune transverse myelitis and multiple sclerosis as well as SMA and ALS.
+Dr. Kerr also worked on stem cells as a therapeutic tool for functional recovery in patients with TM and motor neuron diseases.
+Dr. Kerr established the Johns Hopkins Transverse Myelitis Center which was the only such center at the time, and also founded and directed the Johns Hopkins Project RESTORE, a multidisciplinary effort dedicated to advancement of treatments for autoimmune neurologic disorders.
 In 2006, Dr. Kerr was awarded the Derek Denny-Brown Young Neurological Scholar Award from the American Neurological Association as one who “has achieved a significant stature in neurological research and whose promise of continuing major contributions to the field of neurology is anticipated.”

 Chief, Physical Medicine and Rehabilitation Service, North Florida/South Georgia Veterans Health Service Associate Professor, Occupational Therapy, University of Florida, Gainesville, FL